odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 In a web application, it is important to differentiate between the **public** and **non-public** areas.

-The `public/` is directly accessible from the Web by all browsers and API clients.
+The `public/` is directly accessible from the web by all browsers and API clients.

 This means, that the `public/` folder, should be defined the [DocumentRoot](https://httpd.apache.org/docs/2.4/en/mod/core.html#documentroot)